-Lectures are given in the Dunn Building, laboratory work in the Forrest Building.
+Lectures are given in the Arts Building, laboratory work in the Forrest Building.
 An introductory class designed to illustrate the fundamental properties of living matter.
-The laboratory work consists of a study of representative plant and animals.
-The class is prerequisite to all other classes offered in the Department.
+The laboratory work consists of a study of representative plants and animals.
+This class is prerequisite to all other classes offered in the Department.